 Like I was saying, these dogs are generally little princes and princesses.
 That means they usually are not fans of getting wet.
 My Yorkie needs a push from behind to go outside in the cold or rain.
 Try to get her in the bathtub and forget it.

 Some dogs like taking a bath, but most in the toy breed won’t jump into a pond or lake of their own free will.
 Some might, after some coaxing, but it’s not likely these dogs will jump into a pond after fish.
 If they do, please try to get it on film and send it to me.

 Toy Breeds And Fishing

 Truthfully, toy breeds would probably be good with fishing.
-I’ve not taken one out fishing myself, but I imagine that my little lap dog Kiki would enjoy the opportunity to sit on my lap for hours while I sat and fished.
+I’ve not taken one out fishing myself, but I imagine my little lap dog Kiki would enjoy sitting on my lap for hours while I sat and fished.
 And if I was standing, she’d just lay there beside me.
-As long as I brought her bed and a squeaky toy she’d be fine.
-But it would be more like babysitting than fishing really.
-And then there’s the risk of inquisitive minds and fish hooks and lures and all the interesting smells.
-I’m going to say leave the toy dog at home, that’s probably the best option.
+She’d be okay if I brought her bed and a squeaky toy.
+But it would be more like babysitting than fishing.
+And then there’s the risk of inquisitive minds, fish hooks, lures, and all the exciting smells.
+Leave the toy dog at home; that’s probably the best option.

 The Hound Group of Dogs and Fish